juju/docs/src/en/juju-offline-charms.md

 pull code from the outside world, such as github.
 We recommend modifying these charms to pull code from an internal server when appropriate.

-## Retrieving charms using the Charm Tools
+## Retrieving charms using the charm tools package

 ### Installation